carbon-design-system/carbon-website-archive/src/content/guidelines/typography/overview.md

 ## Style

-Typography creates purposeful texture.
-It guides users to read and understand the hierarchy of information.
-The right typographic treatment and the controlled usage of type styles helps manage the display of content, keeping it useful, simple and effective.
+Typography creates purposeful texture, guiding users to read and understand the hierarchy of information.
+The right typographic treatment and the controlled usage of type styles helps manage the display of content, keeping it useful, simple, and effective.

 ### Weights